 Because we want the best possible start for our children, most of us will be drawn in by the marketing and advertising hype from baby product manufacturers at some point.
 The bouncers, walkers, carriers, electronic toys, and “educational” videos are intended to make our daily lives easier and our children smarter, but its overuse may also impede infant development.

-The latest in a series of parenting books from the American Academy of Pediatrics (AAP), Retro Baby: Cut Back on Infant Gear, Media and Smart Toys, and Boost Your Baby’s Development with Time-Tested Activities helps caregivers understand the importance of one-on-one play with your child.
+The latest parenting book from the American Academy of Pediatrics (AAP), Retro Baby: Cut Back on All the Gear and Boost Your Baby’s Development With More Than 100 Time-tested Activities helps caregivers understand the importance of one-on-one play with your child.

 In this exceptional book featuring more than 100 activities, you’ll